HI-Italy/flask-web-app/README.md

 ## Plotting

-We will use Plotly to make interactive plots of cryptocurrency prices.
+Plotly will allow us to make interactive plots of  the cryptocurrency prices.
-For this reason, we must include the following two scripts into our web page:
+To use Plotly inside templates, we must include the following two scripts into our web page:

 ```html
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>